zesk/build/documentation/source/about.md

 company [Market Acumen, Inc.](https://www.marketacumen.com/?crsource=zesk-build&crcat=code&crkw=about) or via [GitHub](https://github.com/razzed).
 Credits to a few recipes are given within the code and documentation.

-If you find this project useful and f you find yourself or another colleague in need of help with existing code and projects, CI/CD pipelines, devops, security, engineering architectures, database, infrastructure, or performance and optimization issues –
+If you find this project useful and if you find yourself or another colleague in need of help with existing code and projects, CI/CD pipelines, devops, security, engineering architectures, database, infrastructure, or performance and optimization issues –